 Room Temperature – After you make them, hot chocolate bombs can be stored at room temperature for up to two weeks in an airtight container or a food safe cellophane gift bag.
 Make sure you’re storing them in a pantry or away from heat sources or sun.

-To make 1 cup of hot chocolate, place 1 melting snowman chocolate bomb in a mug.
+To make 1 cup of hot chocolate, place 1 hot chocolate bomb in a mug.